Sony Alpha a6000 Mirrorless Camera Review

-I thought it would also be very apparent to me that the Sony a6000 was released over 4 years ago when writing this review.
+I thought it would also be very apparent to me that I was using a camera released several years ago when writing this review.

 However, I honestly thought I was shooting with a very modern camera.
-Sure, the rear LCD and EVF have been improved in later models, and additional AF points and faster processing may be nice for some, but I was altogether satisfied with the performance of the Sony a6000.
+Sure, the rear LCD and EVF have been improved in later models, and additional AF points and faster processing may be nice for some, but I was altogether satisfied with the performance.

 I loved leaving the camera to select the AF point (and subject’s face), and track it across the screen automatically.
 In this way, I was able to keep up with my fast moving kids simply by keeping them inside the camera’s viewfinder frame – a huge time (and sanity!) saver.

 Image quality was great, although I must say, not quite on par with the Fujifilm X cameras I’ve used in the past.
 However, the Fujis are usually much more expensive, so this is completely justified.